NikkyArmstrong/parser/devblog.md

 Now we write code to make the tests pass.
 Start by making a vector of allowed verbs.
 This might not be the best data structure, but we know it will make the tests pass.

-`Commit
+`Commit 0434657bcc15f4c4949e001d63ea936404d237a6`

 Double check the design - if the verb is invalid, return an error.
 We don't have a test for this.
-We're going to double check the design against the tests and make sure everything is covered.
+We're going to double check the design (only focussing on verbs) against the tests and make sure everything is covered.
+We update the tests to use `isLastInputValid` to determine correct and incorrect inputs.
+We also realise one of the tests is now irrelevant!
+We don't want to just repeat a phrase back to the user.
+We want "Sorry?" for invalid, and at the moment, we don't care about valid responses, just that we have interpreted the phrase as valid.

 <!-- Put all this later in the blog -->